January 2025 update - sixth-form colleges pay dispute

 If you do not have an NASUWT Representative in your college, this is an opportunity to elect a Workplace Representative or a team of Workplace Representatives.

-Email the Sixth Form Ballot inbox if you or your colleagues wish to become a Rep or form a Reps Team and for further details of your Regional Centre.
+Email the Sixth-form inbox if you or your colleagues wish to become a Rep or form a Reps Team and for further details of your Regional Centre.

 Please note that our recent ballot only included colleges where our members are subject to Sixth Form College Association pay scales and terms of conditions of employment.
 These are available on our Sixth-form Pay Scales page.